 §11.902.
 Appeals Process

 (a) For Competitive HTC Applications, an Applicant or Development Owner may appeal decisions made by the Department pursuant to Tex.
-Gov’t Code §2306.0321 and §2306.6715 and the process identified in this section.
+Gov’t Code §2306.0321 and §2306.6715 using the process identified in this section.
 For Tax-Exempt Bond Developments and Direct Loan only Applications, an Applicant or Development Owner may appeal decisions made by the Department pursuant to §1.7 of this title (relating to Appeals).
 Matters that can be appealed include:

-(1) A determination regarding the Application's satisfaction of applicable requirements, Subchapter B of this chapter (relating to Site and Development Requirements and Restrictions) and Subchapter C of this chapter (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules for Applications), pre-application threshold criteria, underwriting criteria;
+(1) A determination regarding the Application's satisfaction of applicable requirements, Subchapter B of this chapter (relating to Site and Development Requirements and Restrictions) and Subchapter C of this chapter (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules for Applications), pre-application threshold criteria, and underwriting criteria;